GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

 Read the file "stream_log.json" line by line.
 1. For each new 'purchase' event, find the D degree social network of the user.

    Breadth first search algorithm is used to gather the user's friends.
-The user's friends are gather first (degree 1), then from his      friend find his friend of friend, and then find his friend of friend of friend ......
+The user's friends are gathered first (degree 1), then from his      friend find his friend of friend, and then find his friend of friend of friend ......

-2. After the user's social nerwork is found, mean and stardard deviation are calculated.
+2. After the user's `D` degree social nerwork is found, mean and stardard deviation are calculated.

    Since each person's purchase list has already sorted from old to new, when we search newest elements, we can just start the search from the end of each purchase's purchase list.
 We stop the search until we can T latest purchase events or there is no more events to look at.